StephanieArgy/StephanieArgy.github.io/now.md

 * Learning to speak Greek, learning about Greece.
 (Finding it very useful to work with the [Anki spaced repetition system](http://ankisrs.net/).)

-* Learning to be a member of PDX NET, the neighborhood emergency response teams in the city of Portland.
+* Learning to be part of the [Portland Neightborhood Emergency Team program](https://www.portlandoregon.gov/pbem/31667?).